simonsobs/socs/docs/index.rst

 Simulator Reference  Simulators are used to mock software and hardware
                      interfaces when access to actual hardware is unavailable.
                      These are useful for testing other code.
+API Reference        Full API documentation for core parts of the SOCS library.
 ===================  ============================================================

 .. toctree::